Evaluating the structure-coefficient theorem of evolutionary game theory: Theory and Results

 \section{Theory and Results}

-Here we provide an overview of the theory developed in detail in \supp.
-We discuss the key parameters involved in assessing the effects selection on the mean frequencies of strategies or traits, then we describe how these quantities are used to compute structure coefficients.
-Finally, we apply the method to the evolution of prosocial behaviors.
+We begin with an overview of the theory developed in detail in {\supp}.
+We discuss the key parameters involved in assessing the effects selection on the mean frequencies of strategies or traits, and we describe how these quantities are used to compute structure coefficients. \tab{notationtable} provides a glossary of all the notation we use.

 Following \citep{rousset:JEB:2000,nowak:Nature:2004} we consider the first-order effect of selection on the mean frequency of a trait when the population is at stationarity.
-Specifically we use the general model of population structure of \citet{allen:JMB:2019} in which a scalar parameter $\delta$ captures the intensity or strength of selection.
-By stationarity we mean statistical equilibrium with respect to the processes of mutation, selection via a game in which traits are strategies, and reproduction in a finite population.
-If $\left< x_{A}\right>$ is the mean frequency of $A$ in this distribution, then $A$ may be said to be favored when $\left< x_{A}\right>$ is greater than the corresponding prediction under neutrality.
-This is the framework of the structure coefficient theorem, which follows from considering $\frac{d}{d\delta}\left< x_{A}\right>$ evaluated at $\delta=0$.
+We use the general model of population structure of \citet{allen:JMB:2019} in which a scalar parameter $\delta$ captures the intensity or strength of selection.
+By stationarity, we mean statistical equilibrium with respect to the processes of mutation, selection via a game in which traits are strategies, and reproduction in a finite population.
+If $\left< x_{\textrm{S}}\right>$ is the mean frequency of the social trait $\textrm{S}$ in this stationary distribution, then $\textrm{S}$ is said to be favored when $\left< x_{\textrm{S}}\right>$ is greater than the corresponding prediction under neutrality.
+This is the framework of the structure-coefficient theorem, which follows from considering $\frac{d}{d\delta}\left< x_{\textrm{S}}\right>$ evaluated at $\delta =0$.

-Briefly, we take the approach in \citep{mcavoy:NHB:2020}, and consider the effects of a deviation from neutrality on the fecundities of individuals ($\mathbf{F}$), and the effects of the resulting deviations in fecundities on the frequency of the trait.
-Fecundities depend on the game and the structure of the population.
-Thus, we develop a general method of computing first-order effects using the relationship
+We take the approach in \citet{mcavoy:NHB:2020} and consider the effects of a deviation from neutrality on the fecundities of individuals ($\mathbf{F}$), as well as the effects of the resulting deviations in fecundities on the frequency of the trait.
+Fecundities depend on the game payoffs and the structure of the population.
+Thus, we compute the first-order effects of selection using the relationship

-Our solution involves three types of measures of population heterogeneity, which in turn depend on simple demographic parameters.
-In particular, for symmetric mutation among $n$ possible strategies and a general graph-structured population of size $N$, we show that

-in which ``$\phi$ terms'' includes measures of identity by state for all pairs and triplets of individuals (as well as the total payoffs of individuals in the game), $m_k^{ji}$ is the effect of a deviation from neutral fecundity in individual $k$ on the probability that $j$ replaces $i$ in one time step, and $v^\ast_i$ is a type of reproductive value which summarizes patterns of identity by descent across the population.
-The identities by descent and by state in \eq{expansion} are to be evaluated under neutrality ($\delta=0$).